jg-digital-media/jgdm-100DaysOfCode/javascript/library/README.md

 ----

-Hello!

-This README file contains instructions for video "A Rough Plan", S1V2.

 Your instructions are as follows:

-1) In the Library.js file, declare a Library class.
-Do not yet add a constructor method.
+1) In the Library.js file, add a constructor method to the Library class.
+In the constructor method, initialize the following properties: books, patrons.

-2) In the Book.js file, declare a Book class.
-Do not yet add a constructor method.
+2) In the Book.js file, add a constructor method to the Book class.
+In the constructor method, initialize the following properties: title, author, isbn.

-3) In the Patron.js file, declare a Patron class.
-Do not yet add a constructor method.
+3) In the Patron.js file, add a constructor method to the Patron class.
+In the constructor method, initialize the following properties: name, email, currentBook.

+Don't forget to add parameters for any values that need to be passed in to each of the constructor methods.